-In this Green Renaissance film, Christopher Leow shares the pain and disorientation of leaving behind the expectations of others alongside the joy and sense of purpose found in living a more simple, authentic life.
+In this short film, Christopher Leow shares the pain and disorientation of leaving behind the expectations of others alongside the joy and sense of purpose found in living a more simple, authentic life.

-Green Renaissance produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
-We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate Grateful Living principles and practices.
+Reflections of Life produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
+We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate grateful living principles and practices.
 In this short film we hear from Christopher Leow.

 I hate money.
 We can just live without money, right, in an ideal world.
 And then I just find that we have to do all these funny things.
 We are just animals, right?
 We just need to eat, in theory.
 And I can grow food, so why do I need money?
 That’s what makes me so frustrated.